-- Connecting the Devices
+- · Connecting Devices

 - Calculating Resolution

-- · Setting up the Video Wall in Multiplay
+- Setting Up the Video Wall in Viz Multiplay

-The details of the Datapath setup will not be covered here.
-Please consult the Datapath Fx4 manual.
+Info: The details of the Datapath setup are not covered here.
+Please see the Datapath Fx4 manual.

-Connecting the Devices
+Connecting Devices

 The Datapath Fx4 device accepts up to 4K input through DisplayPort.
 There are different ways of utilizing one or more Datapath devices together with a Viz Engine.
-It is recommended to have one GPU from the nVidia Quadro series.
-These cards typically have 4 outputs.
-If the video wall needs more than a 4K resolution, two or more of the outputs from the GPU can be combined with nVidia Mosaic to create for instance an 8K surface.
+It is recommended to have one GPU from NVIDIA Quadro series, these cards typically have 4 outputs.
+If the video wall needs more than a 4K resolution, two or more of the outputs from the GPU can be combined with NVIDIA Mosaic to create, for instance, an 8K surface.
 It is also possible to use Loop Through on the Datapath device to distribute the original signal unchanged to other outputs.